-These private schools follow a fundamentalist curriculum including the Accelerated Christian Education (ACE) programme to teach controversial religious beliefs aimed at disproving evolution and proving creationism.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+These private schools follow a fundamentalist curriculum including the Accelerated Christian Education (ACE) programme to teach controversial religious beliefs aimed at disproving evolution and proving creationism.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 One tenet has it that if it can be proved that dinosaurs walked the earth at the same time as man then Darwinism is fatally flawed.

 That’s right — this blockquote is from SCOTLAND.
 The state’s aura of devout godliness is so bright, they can see the glow across the ocean.

 One ACE textbook – Biology 1099, Accelerated Christian Education Inc – reads: “Are dinosaurs alive today?
 Scientists are becoming more convinced of their existence.
 Have you heard of the ‘Loch Ness Monster’ in Scotland?
 ‘Nessie’ for short has been recorded on sonar from a small submarine, described by eyewitnesses, and photographed by others.
 Nessie appears to be a plesiosaur.”

 Another claim taught is that a Japanese whaling boat once caught a dinosaur.
 It’s unclear if the movie Godzilla was the inspiration for this lesson.